chrisdaaz/static-web-scholcomm/content/teaching-resources/lesson-plan.md

 {{< figure src="http://www.getty.edu/publications/images/digitalpipeline-static.gif" title="Static-site publishing" link="http://www.getty.edu/publications/digital/platforms-tools.html" caption="Content is generated on a computer and uploaded to web server in order to be displayed as-is on the user's device (Image courtesy of Quire by J. Paul Getty Trust)" >}}

 Static websites used to make up the majority of the web in the 1990's.
 People would write HTML code (i.e. "markup") for every page and upload the files to a public web server.
-Today, people use static site generators to reduce the amount of code needed to create websites.
-These are command-line tools that fill HTML templates with content in order to build a fully-functioning website that can be uploaded to any web server.
+Today, people use **static site generators** to automate and simplify the process for making websites.
+"Think of a static site generator as a script which takes in data, content and templates, processes them, and outputs a folder full of all the resultant pages and assets" ([Hawksworth, 2020](https://www.netlify.com/blog/2020/04/14/what-is-a-static-site-generator-and-3-ways-to-find-the-best-one/)).
+Compared to dynamic website platforms, static site generators are relatively small pieces of open source software we can run on our computers ourselves.

 {{< hint warning >}}

-**Recommended Reading:** Newson, Kaitlin.
-2017. “[Tools and Workflows for Collaborating on Static Website Projects](https://journal.code4lib.org/articles/12779).” _The Code4Lib Journal_, no. 38 (October). .

-Newson introduces static site generators for digital library projects with a case study involving a digitized maps collection.
-Newsom explains how static site generators work and discusses their advantages and disadvantages for team projects.
+**Recommended Readings:**

+- Hawsworth, Phil.
+2020. “[What Is a Static Site Generator?
+How Do I Find the Best One to Use?](https://www.netlify.com/blog/2020/04/14/what-is-a-static-site-generator-and-3-ways-to-find-the-best-one/)” _Netlify_.
+Accessed December 3, 2020. _Hawksworth is writing for a developer audience.
+The blog post does a nice job defining static site generators and recommending some options and resources for selecting one for a project._

+- Visconti, Amanda.
+2016. “[Building a Static Website with Jekyll and GitHub Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages).” _Programming Historian_. _Visconti provides a guided lesson on using the [Jekyll](https://jekyllrb.com/) static site generator and [GitHub](https://github.com/) for creating an entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control, such as a scholarly blog, project website, or online portfolio."
+The section on "What are static sites, Jekyll, etc. & why might I care?" is an excellent introduction.
+Jekyll, like Hugo, is an excellent static site generator for digital scholarship use cases._

 {{< /hint >}}